Alaricus/SecBO/README.md

 ## TODO list:
 * 1. Need a warning for files with existing transparency.
 * 2. Need (maybe) an option to overwrite the existing file.
-* 3. Need to display the image better, possibly as a thumbnail.